haniferida/pelagoTest/README.md

 # **Pelago SDET Problem**

-In this challenge I am using standard python code with unittest tools.
+In this challenge I am using standard python code with unittest tools and jsonschema for schema validation.
 I am not using any API testing tools since my knowledge about GraphQL API testing using python is very limited for now.
 This is really a challenge since I never actually create API test from scratch and never code with Python as well.
 Not only that, I just learn about GraphQL from the last Interview with Pelago.

 ## Test Scenario
 - Verify JSON schema for all value in the Product response